liqs02/chat-wave/README.md

 Each endpoint used by users are protected by csrf protection.
 You can disable it by `CSRF_ENABLED` environment variable (however it is not recommended):
-This variable is defined in main-configmap.yaml in kubernetes for each microservice.

 ### Auth Service
 <a id="auth-service"></a>